“Io stimo più il trovar un vero, benché di cosa leggiera, che ‘l disputar lungamente delle massime questioni senza

 “I value more finding some truth, although on a light subject, than having long discussions about the greatest questions without achieving any truth”

-My theoretical and computational research is mainly focussed on novel (nano)materials for energy production & harvesting, nanoelectronics, biomedical applications, information technology (phononics) and metrology.
+My theoretical and computational research is mainly focussed on novel (nano)materials for energy production & harvesting, nanoelectronics, biomedical applications, information technology (phononics and neuromorphic computing).
 I am also interested in developing/applying new computational methods and algorithms for large-scale atomistic simulations.

 Current research interests:

-- Nanoscale thermal transport in nanostructured semiconductors (SiGe nanocomposites) for thermoelectric applications and thermal devices.
+- in nanostructured semiconductors (mainly SiGe-based systems) for thermoelectric applications and thermal devices